Stability of non-degenerate Ricci-type Palatini theories: Conclusions

 We have investigated the stability of non-degenerate actions that depend algebraically on Ricci-type tensors, \ie the first traces \eqref{Riccitensors} of the Riemann tensor.
 We performed a Legendre transformation and introduced auxiliary fields to make the action linear in the Riemann tensor.
 We then solved perturbatively for the connection and inserted it back into the action to shift the non-standard gravitational dynamics to the matter sector.
 We considered three cases: the general case when no constraints are imposed on the connection, the case with zero torsion, and the case with zero non-metricity.
 Our results are summarised in \tab{tab:dofs}.

-In the general case, dependence on $R_{[\a\b]}$ or the projectively invariant combination $R_{[\a\b]}-\dR_{[\a\b]}$ leads to ghosts around Minkowski space.
-Around Minkowski space none of the tensors $\dR_{(\a\b)}$, $\pR_{\a\b}$, and $\hR_{\a\b}$ lead to new degrees of freedom.
-Around FLRW space, $\pR_{\a\b}$ and $\hR_{\a\b}$ also do not give new degrees of freedom, but $\dR_{(\a\b)}$ gives new degrees of freedom that are unstable for some backgrounds.
+In the general case, dependence on $R_{[\a\b]}$, $\dR_{[\a\b]}$ or the projectively invariant combination $4R_{[\a\b]}-\hR_{\a\b}$ leads to ghosts around Minkowski space.
+Around Minkowski space neither of the tensors $\dR_{(\a\b)}$ nor $\pR_{\a\b}$ lead to new degrees of freedom.
+Dependence on $\hR_{\a\b}$ around Minkowski space can to a healthy vector field, ghosts, or no new degrees of freedom, depending on the form of the function $F$.
+Around FLRW space, $\pR_{\a\b}$ does not give new degrees of freedom, however $\dR_{(\a\b)}$ gives new degrees of freedom that are unstable for some backgrounds.
 Note that $\dR_{(\a\b)}$ is projectively invariant.
 This difference in the number of dynamical degrees of freedom for different backgrounds may point to a strong coupling problem around Minkowski space, casting doubt on the viability of a theory that depends on $\dR_{(\a\b)}$ \cite{Hindawi:1995cu, Golovnev:2018wbh, Pookkillath:2020iqq, BeltranJimenez:2020lee}.
+Our results in the general case are now consistent with \cite{Barker:2024ydb}.
 When we impose constraints on the connection, the results are quite different.

 In the case with zero torsion, $\hR_{\a\b}$ is not an independent tensor.
 All other Ricci-type tensors apart from $R_{(\a\b)}$ now lead to new degrees of freedom.
 Due to couplings between the fields, the kinetic sector is complicated.
 Taken in isolation, $R_{[\a\b]}$ leads to a healthy vector field, as is well known, and true independent of the background \cite{Vitagliano:2010pq, Olmo:2013lta, BeltranJimenez:2019acz}.
 In isolation, the other Ricci-type tensors $\pR_{\a\b}$ and $\dR_{(\a\b)}$ lead to ghosts.
 If we drop $\pR_{\a\b}$, the conclusions about $R_{[\a\b]}$ and $\dR_{(\a\b)}$ hold.
 We did not diagonalise the kinetic sector when $\pR_{\a\b}$ is also present.